The Fast Lane1 of 12

-Savitar also had a cult of followers who worshipped his speed, and in WWII, took on Johnny Quick, nearly defeating him before Max Mercury stepped in and trapped Savitar in the Speed Force.
+Savitar also had a cult of followers who worshipped his speed, and in World War II took on Johnny Quick, nearly defeating him before Max Mercury stepped in and trapped Savitar in the Speed Force.
 Savitar later escaped, but was seemingly killed by Barry Allen when Professor Zoom altered Allen’s powers to cause other speedsters to die at his touch.
-He has not resurfaced post-Flashpoint.

 In his later years, Jay Garrick convinced Mercury to come out of retirement to help train Wally West as the new Flash when Barry Allen was killed.
 Together, the pair took on Professor Zoom as he impersonated Barry Allen, and later fought Savitar together.
-Mercury hasn’t been seen in recent years, though he did play a small role as Windrunner in Flashpoint, the mini-series that lead to DC’s most recent reboot.
+Mercury hasn’t been seen in recent years, though he did play a small role as Windrunner in Flashpoint.

 Jesse Quick has operated in conjunction with the Flash numerous times over the years, first appearing as something of a sidekick to Wally West.
 Quick also spent time on the JSA as the second Liberty Belle, taking up her mother’s former mantle, before returning to her identity as Jesse Quick.

-Jesse Quick also appeared as a supporting character in Flash season 2.
+Jesse Quick was also a recurring character in CW's The Flash.

 As the heir to a great legacy of super-heroics, Bart traveled back in time to become a hero, eventually trading in his mantle of Impulse to become the second Kid Flash, and later even briefly serving as Flash when he was aged into adulthood.